Don't see what you're looking for?

-Lawrence Isaacson joined the Conservatory in 1985 and teaches the courses Brass Fundamentals and Brass Seminar as well as private trombone lessons.
-In addition, he conducts several ensembles on campus, including Brass Ensemble, Orchestra Repertoire, and dance production pit orchestras.
+Larry Isaacson joined the Conservatory in 1985 and is a professor of trombone.
+He teaches the courses Brass Fundamentals and Brass Seminar, coaches chamber music, and teaches private trombone lessons.
+In addition, he conducts several ensembles on campus, including Brass Ensemble, Orchestra Repertoire, The Spectrum Project, and pit orchestras for dance productions.

 A former trombonist who began his career at the age of 19 performing as an extra with the Chicago Symphony at Carnegie Hall, Isaacson has performed worldwide in concert and on recordings with many of America’s finest ensembles, including the Empire Brass Quintet, San Francisco Symphony, Chicago Symphony, Boston Pops, Boston Symphony, Boston Symphony Chamber Players, Detroit Symphony, Grant Park Symphony, and San Diego Symphony.
 He has performed in all musical mediums, including television, radio, commercials, and recordings.
 He traveled extensively for concerts to Europe, Japan, Canada, and throughout the United States.